Monday, 5 June 2023

 June 5 Bonifacio

-Next morning we chugged up to the clifftop citadel of Bonifacio in a motorised tourist ‘train’ (we’ve seen them many places) where we were met by a delightful Corsican guide whose name escapes me.
-He took us wandering up and down the narrow streets of the old city.
-The citadel was built in the C9th with the foundation of the city and has been reconstructed and renovated many times since its construction.
+Our first morning in Corscia we chugged up to the clifftop citadel of Bonifacio in a motorised tourist ‘train’ (we’ve seen them many places) where we were met by a delightful Corsican guide whose name unfortunately escapes me.
+He took us wandering up and down the narrow streets of the old city - fascinating.
+The citadel was built in C9th with the foundation of the city and has been reconstructed and renovated many times since its construction.

 Evidence of one of the old cistern systems